lixixibj/DeepTVAR-data-code/README.md

 -   [Jingsong Yuan](https://www.research.manchester.ac.uk/portal/jingsong.yuan.html)

 ## Project structure
-This repository contains python code and data used to reproduce results in a simulation study and real data applications.
+This repository contains code and data used to reproduce results in a simulation study and real data applications.
 The structure is as follows:
 ```
   ├── benchmarks-code-data
     ├── DeepAR                   # DeepAR model